KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

                     Format:
                         x.yyy
-                    where x = main type number, without leading zeros and yyy = sub type number, with leading zeros to have 3 characters -->
+                    where x = main type number, without leading zeros and yyy = sub type number, with leading zeros to pad up to 3 characters for values [0..999].
+                -->
                 <DataPointType>1.001</DataPointType>